rrvsh/aenyrathia-wiki/Characters/Player Characters/Arche Kagekiyo.md

 - Hit Dice 5d8
 - Max Hp 47 = 37 + 10 (1d8 +2)
 - +2 3rd level spell slots, +1 prepared spell

+## Level 6
+## CLass: Cleric
+- Hit Dice 6d8
+- Mas Hp 57 = 47 + 10 (1d8 + 2)
+-  1 lvl 3 spell slot + 1 prepared spell
+- Steps of Night: Starting at 6th level, you can draw on the mystical power of night to rise into the air.
+As a bonus action when you are in dim light or darkness, you can magically give yourself a flying speed equal to your walking speed for 1 minute.
+You can use this bonus action a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+- +1 Channel divinity slot per short rest